SwitchCraftCC/sc-docs/src/whats-new/plethora.md

 - Keyboards can no longer be 'bound' to computers.
 Instead, computers can be right-clicked from up to 32 blocks away (shift-right-click if they are within the normal reach range) to open the keyboard GUI.
 They still work the same as a neural interface module, forwarding all key events while in-game.
+- Neural interfaces no longer work on mobs.
 - The following vanilla modules have been removed:
   - Note Blocks - use CC: Tweaked's Speakers instead
   - Clock - use `os.clock()` and `os.day()` instead